Is Marriage Therapy Right For Your Relationship?

 - Sometimes you have to agree to disagree.
 When this happens, an understanding develops, and a relationship can be managed.

-Marriage therapy can facilitate effective communication and listening between partners, but only if both parties are willing to be truthful and willing to negotiate to find a solution to the problems that are contributing to disharmony.
+Marriage therapy can facilitate effective communication and listening between partners, but only if both parties are willing to find a solution to the problems that are contributing to disharmony.

-There are many reasons for stress in a marriage, and seeking a professional therapist can help a marriage survive and flourish anew.
-Besides differences of opinion, parenting styles, as well as stress due to work, a family crisis can precipitate a kind of stress on the family that can benefit from an outsider's advice and counsel.
-Such an event that could put a relationship in jeopardy is one partner falling seriously ill or facing an incurable disease.
+There are many reasons for stress in a marriage, and seeking a professional therapist can help a marriage survive and flourish.
+Besides differences of opinion, parenting styles, as well as stress due to work, a family crisis can precipitate stress on the family that can benefit from an outsider's counsel.
+It might be that one partner is falling seriously ill or facing an incurable disease.
 This can place a lot of pressure on the caretaker and the family, especially if the patient is to be cared for at home.
-There can be feelings of resentment and guilt that can make communication between the partners difficult and strained.
+There can be feelings of resentment and guilt that can make communication between partners difficult.
 Chronic depression can result in the partner facing the illness and the partner who accepts the role of caretaker and the responsibilities of taking care of the children and the home.
 It can be a burden that destroys a marriage and certainly can destroy honest communication between the partners.
 Being subjected to an overload of stress can also lead to the caretaker succumbing to illness as well, and then the entire family is in jeopardy.

 When honest communication is a problem, and when accusations replace constructive conversation, other stressors, such as infidelity, substance abuse, sexual inadequacies, and financial pressures can make the situation worse.
 When this happens, couples need to seek professional therapy to help them deal with the pressures they are experiencing.
 The partners will know when the lack of a sincere relationship is interfering with their daily lives.
 When either of the partners is considering a separation, it is time to seek help.

-Getting to the bottom of what is causing the marriage relationship to deteriorate is the goal of the therapist.
-This can only be done by talking to the partners one-on-one initially and then in joint sessions.
-If the cause seems to be lack of truthful communication and damaged feelings, the therapist will probably assign homework for the couple to work on until the next session together.
-However, if mental or physical health is an issue, the therapist can refer to the couple or the individual to an appropriate specialist for assessment and ongoing care and treatment.
-In the meantime, the therapist can choose to continue consulting with the couple and giving advice to the couple to help repair their marriage relationship by continuing to improve the way they interact with each other by giving them the skills they need to learn to communicate effectively.
+Getting to the bottom of what is causing the relationship to deteriorate is the goal of the therapist.
+If the cause seems to be lack of truthful communication and damaged feelings, the therapist will probably assign homework for the couple to work on until the next session.
+However, if physical health is an issue, the therapist can refer to the couple or the individual to an appropriate specialist for assessment and ongoing care and treatment.
+In the meantime, the therapist can choose to continue consulting with the couple to help repair their marriage.

-The marriage therapist can suggest boundaries for the couple to consider taking control of their lives together, so they each are more comfortable living together.
+The marriage therapist can suggest boundaries for the couple to consider, so they each are more comfortable living together.
 There are, however, many marriage therapists who will not counsel a couple when there has been physical abuse.
-This is one of the subjects that will be explored during the initial sessions, and the therapist could suggest another specialist contact for help.
+This is one of the subjects that will be explored during the initial sessions, and the therapist could suggest another specialist to contact for help.